Marcus Semien Player Props: Rangers vs. Royals

 Marcus Semien At The Plate

-- Semien is hitting .231 with two doubles, a home run and a walk.
+- Semien is batting .209 with two doubles, a home run and a walk.

-- In six of nine games this year (66.7%) Semien has picked up a hit, and in three of those games he had more than one (33.3%).
+- Semien has picked up a hit in 60.0% of his 10 games this season, with multiple hits in 30.0% of those games.

-- He has hit a home run in one of nine games, and in 2.4% of his plate appearances.

-- In four of nine games this season, he has scored, including multiple runs once.
+- In five of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.